-Working as a Fashion Designer in Australia does not require any formal qualification or industry accreditation.
+Working as a Fashion Designer in Australia does not require formal qualifications or industry accreditation.
 However, having work experience or a portfolio of your work in the fashion industry, including a degree, is highly valued.

 Here are some basic steps you can follow to become a fashion designer in Australia:

-To be a part of the fashion industry, aspiring fashion designers must complete their education to hone their skills.
+Aspiring fashion designers must complete their education to hone their skills and be part of the fashion industry.
 Below are a few types of fashion courses you can choose from:

-With several fashion-styling courses available all across Australia, there are no geographical limits when it comes to studying a fashion design course.
+With several fashion-styling courses available across Australia, there are no geographical limits when studying a fashion design course.

-Note: Eligibility requirements may vary between institutions, so you must visit their websites or contact them directly to get more information about the admission process.
+Note: Eligibility requirements vary between institutions.
+You must visit their websites or contact them directly to get more information about the admission process.
 Usually, most institutions conduct an interview or ask for a portfolio of your work.

-Students must train outside of the classroom to sharpen their skills required to pull off a design, right from the concept to the final product.
+Students must train outside the classroom to sharpen the skills required to pull off a design, from the concept to the final product.
 Participating in an internship programme with a personal stylist, clothes retailer, or design agency will help you achieve hands-on experience.

 Students may also gain additional experience by volunteering at a design house.

-Step 3: Get More Knowledge about the Business of Fashion
+Step 3: Get More Knowledge About The Fashion Business

-Future fashion designers must build a portfolio that demonstrates their talents and artistic abilities to show their creative side to prospective employers.
-You can put together a professional portfolio by including the work you completed during your degree programme.
+Future fashion designers must build a portfolio demonstrating their talents and artistic abilities to show their creative side to prospective employers.
+You can create a professional portfolio by including the work you completed during your degree programme.

-Every season, the fashion world changes.
+The fashion world changes every season.
 Hence, designers need to stay updated with the latest trends.
-This can be accomplished by reviewing business magazines and journals on a daily basis.
+It helps review business magazines and journals daily.

-4. What are the Skills Required to Become a Fashion Designer in Australia?
+4. What Skills Do You Need to Become A Fashion Designer In Australia?

-You will need to master a few key skills to become a successful designer.
-Some of these attributes are referred to as soft skills, and others are known as hard skills.
+You will need to master critical skills to become a successful designer.
+Some are soft skills, and others are known as hard skills.
 Generally, soft skills include interpersonal and social skills that provide leadership and communication abilities.

 On the other hand, hard skills are teachable skill sets or abilities that are easily measurable.
 Below is a list of hard skills and soft skills that will be essential for your success as a fashion designer:

-If you always wanted to become a fashion designer but cannot waste three to four years in college or cannot afford education, do not be discouraged as you can pursue a career in fashion design even without a degree.
+Suppose you have always wanted to become a fashion designer but cannot waste three to four years in college or cannot afford education.
+In that case, you can pursue a career in fashion design even without a degree.